Kyriosity/read-write/README+/software/ArcDeco/README.md

 </td></tr><tr><td><picture><img width="90px" alt="&nbsp;Y axis" src="../../_rsc/_img/signs/arrows/orange_down_skew-vert_450px.png"</td><td>

 &varr; &nbsp;**<mark>Y</mark>**: With stacking up design decisions (as they come), this pile will begin to fall to pieces at a certain height of abstraction.\
-&nbsp; &nbsp; (That is, the chaos, inherent to any programming, will become unmanageable.)
+&nbsp; &nbsp; (That is, the chaos, inherent to any programming, will spiral out of control.)

 \___________\
 &nbsp; &nbsp;<sup>🙋</sup> <samp>This said not about megastructures and prize-winning brainteasers (like OS, DBMS, IDE, or gaming engines) but challenges beyond the ordinary: